jeffThompson/ChanceAndRandomness/Activities/3-DiceDrawings.md

-# DICE DRAWINGS
+# COIN AND DICE DRAWINGS

+> "[Things that are] determined in general but depends on chance in details." — Werner Meyer-Eppler (1955)

+> "Process art is chance, contingency and indetermination" — Robert Morris

-Having experienced a few different approaches to allowing chance into our drawings, we'll spend the rest of this section making our own set of rules with dice (or other random inputs).
+Having experienced a few different approaches to allowing chance into our drawings, we'll spend the rest of this section making our own set of rules with coins, dice, and other random inputs.

 **This is an algorithm!**
 We hear the word "algorithm" a lot but really it just means a set of instructions, like a recipe, and that's exactly what we're making here!
 It's not such a huge leap into writing code to make drawings as well, which affords use the power of speed and repetition to make images that would be impossible otherwise.